holderbaum-io/think-about-website/pages/blog/launching-a-conference.md

 changed the pricing structure.

 Instead of assuming that everyone needs a shirt, you can pick a shirt while buying a ticket.
-Shirt cost 15 Euro each.
+Shirt cost 15 EUR each.
 By focusing on this approach, we gain several benefits:

 * Cost for merchandise production is shifted towards the individuals that